PostHog/posthog.com/contents/tutorials/csv-query.md

  - data warehouse
 ---

 PostHog can capture a lot of data about your users.
-For data it can't capture, you can leverage the [data warehouse](/data-warehouse) to add whatever data you want as a CSV.
+For data it can't capture, you can leverage the [data warehouse](/data-warehouse) to manually upload any data you'd like as a CSV

 This tutorial shows you how to upload a CSV to storage, connect that storage source to PostHog, and then query the CSV alongside your data in PostHog.